rohinimuralidharan/dx_denovo/docs/containerization/core_interactions_kubernetes.md

-# DX 9.5 Core Interactions with Kubernetes \| HCL Digital Experience
+# DX 9.5 Core Interactions with Kubernetes

 This section provides more detailed information about how the [HCL Digital Experience 9.5 Core container](deploy_applications_using_helm.md#) interacts with Kubernetes.
 Understanding this information may assist in interpreting observed behavior or in troubleshooting your HCL DX 9.5 Container deployments in Helm.